 The best practice is to leave the surface wet for the cleaning product’s recommended time.
 This allows the disinfectant to settle in and fight against any viral cells that might remain.

-We confess that disinfectant gloves may be difficult to come by right now, joining the mythical ranks of toilet paper and hand sanitizer as products that are impossible to find in stores.
+We confess that disinfectant gloves may be difficult to come by right now, joining the mythical ranks of toilet paper and hand disinfectr as products that are impossible to find in stores.
 But if you have any type of protective gloves, you’ll be better off wearing them while you clean.

 It’s not like you have to put on protective gear and religiously wipe down every surface of your home every single day.
 But if you suspect you may have come into contact with someone who has the virus, it’s better to err on the side of caution.